hajaraniwana/Capstone_FixMyRide_CH2-PS481/README.md

   - Open apiKey directory inside the src directory
   - Change the comment line in the apiKey.js
   - Replace the databases.json file with the service account credential
+  - Build the docker container based on the the dockerfile provided
   - Create a cloud run service
   - Upload the docker container to cloud run, change the mapping port to 9000
   - Test the API in postman